Bennio/code-samples/python/get_cluster_info_v3/readme.rst

 **Summary**

 The repo includes 'templates/nutanixv3.html', an HTML5 document containing a sample layout that can be used with this script.
-If you want to modify the generated PDF's content or layout, edit templates/nutanixv3.html to suit your requirements.
+If you want to modify the generated HTML report's content or layout, edit templates/nutanixv3.html to suit your requirements.

 **Available Fields**